microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_mma_arm.md

 # Prerequisites

-* Clone this repo
+* Clone this repo.

-* Register your subscription to access preview extensions functionality
+* Register your subscription to access preview extensions functionality.

 * As mentioned, this guide starts at the point where you already deployed and connected VMs or servers to Azure Arc.
 In the screenshots below we can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure.